Close Alert Banner

 • Email this page Email

-West Nile Virus (WNV) is spread to humans by the bite of an infected mosquito.
-Mosquitoes become infected by biting an infected bird.
 The virus is not spread by person-to-person contact.
-It cannot be spread directly from a bird to a human. on very rare occasions WNV has been spread through blood transfusions, organ transplants, and from mother to child during pregnancy, birth, breastfeeding or chestfeeding.
+It is not spread directly from a bird to a human.
+On very rare occasions WNV has been spread through blood transfusions, organ transplants and from mother to child during pregnancy, birth or through human milk.

 Symptoms